-The law specifies how LECOM must determine the amount of Title IV program assistance that a student earns if they withdraw, drop out or are dismissed from school.
-The Title IV programs that a student may have received while at LECOM and covered under this law include Federal Direct Subsidized, Unsubsidized, and PLUS Loans.
-Though student financial aid is posted to the student's account at the start of each period, students earn funds as they complete the period.
-If a student withdraws during their payment period or period of enrollment, the amount of Title IV program assistance that they have earned up to that point is determined by a specific formula.
-If the student received (or the school received on their behalf) less assistance than the amount that the student earned, the student may be able to receive those additional funds.
-If the student received more assistance than they earned by the school and/or the student.
+The law specifies how LECOM must determine the amount of Title IV program assistance that a student earns if a student has withdrawn, dropped out or is dismissed from the school.
+The Title IV programs that are covered by this law that the student received while at LECOM include Federal Direct Subsidized, Unsubsidized, and PLUS Loans.
+This financial aid is posted to the student's account at the start of each period and the student will earn funds as the student completes the period.
+If a student withdraws during the payment period or period of enrollment, the amount of Title IV program assistance that was earned up to the student's behalf) less assistance than the amount that was earned, the student may be able to receive those additional funds.
+If the student received more assistance than what was earned, the excess funds must be returned by the school.

-The amount of assistance that a student has earned is determined on a pro rata basis.
-For example, if a student completed 30% of their payment period or period of enrollment, they earn 30% of the assistance they were originally scheduled to receive.
-Once a student has completed more than 60% of the payment period or period of enrollment, they earn all the assistance that they were scheduled to receive for that period.
+The amount of assistance that you have earned is determined on a pro rata basis.
+For example, if a student completed 30% of the payment period or period of enrollment, the student earns 30% of the assistance that was originally scheduled to be disbursed.
+Once the student has completed more than 60% of the payment period or period of enrollment, the student earns all the assistance that was scheduled to be disbursed for that period.

-If a student did not receive all of the funds that they earned, they may be due a post-withdrawal disbursement.
-If a student's post-withdrawal disbursement includes loan funds, the school must get the student's permission before disbursement.
-A student may choose to decline some or all of the loan funds so that they do not incur additional debt.
-The school may automatically use all or a portion of the student's post-withdrawal disbursement for all other school charges.
-If the student does not give permission (some schools ask for this when students enroll), they will be offered the funds.
-However, it may be in the student's interest to allow the school to keep the funds to reduce their debt at the school.
+If a student did not receive all of the funds that were earned, a student may be due a post-withdrawal disbursement.
+If the post-withdrawal disbursement includes loan funds, the school must receive the student's permission before it can disburse them.
+A student may choose to decline some or all of the loan funds so that the student does not incur additional debt.
+The school may automatically use all or a portion of the post-withdrawal disbursement for all other school charges.
+If a student does not give permission, the student will be offered the funds.

-There may be Title IV funds that the student was scheduled to receive that cannot be disbursed to the student once they withdraw because of other eligibility requirements.
+There may be Title IV funds that a student was scheduled to receive that cannot be disbursed to the student once the student withdraws because of other eligibility requirements.